Importance Sampling CAMs for Weakly-Supervised Segmentation: Experiments

 \subsection{Baseline comparison}

-We use the code provided by Wang et al.~\cite{wang2020cvpr} to train an AffinityNet\footnote{ {Code (MIT License): \url{https://github.com/YudeWang/SEAM}}} and DeepLab-v1\footnote{ {Code (MIT License): \url{https://github.com/YudeWang/semantic-segmentation-codebase}}} model, but with SEAM as the CAM network.
-To compare our results, we compute the area mIoU and contour F-score in the three stages of training for both methods. \Cref{table_baseline_comparison} shows the results on the VOC validation set.
+We now train an AffinityNet~\cite{ahn2018cvpr} on the CAMs generated by our network to further improve their quality.
+Subsequently, we train our final DeepLab-v1~\cite{chen2015iclr} segmentation model and evaluate its performance.
+For a qualitative assessment, we display in Figure~\ref{fig_qualitative_results} the foreground class activations, together with the pseudo-labels generated by our CAM network.
+Here, we also show the final segmentation predictions from the DeepLab-v1 model after CRF~\cite{krahenbuhl2011neurips} has been applied.

+In Table~\ref{table_baseline_comparison} we compare region similarity and contour accuracy with our baseline SEAM~\cite{wang2020cvpr} at the three training stages.
 Note that the first two rows comparing CAM and AffinityNet results show the metrics computed for pseudo-labels without CRF.
-The last row compares the results between the final segmentation predictions where CRF has been applied.
+The final row compares the results between the final segmentation predictions where CRF has been applied.
 We observe that our method has significantly better contour accuracy across the board, where the difference is most notable for the CAM results.
 Furthermore, the property of accurate contours carries through to the final segmentation model.
 Both methods benefit from training an AffinityNet where the contour accuracy and region similarity increase for both methods.
-We also observe an improvement in terms of region similarity where we reach 66.1 mIoU compared to 64.5 for SEAM.